PaulHazelden/TheOtherPlace/README.md

 understood.
 So, in order to properly understand any one of them, you need to adequately understand the others first.
 As a consequence, there is no ideal sequence in which the material should be covered - whatever I say first, it would be better if something else had been said first.
-At present, I'm not planning to make any further changes to the structure, and in particular I'm not planning to change the order in which topics are covered.
+So I'm not currently planning to make any further changes to the structure, and in particular I'm not planning to change the order in which topics are covered.